Marco Gonzales: St. Louis Cardinals

-Minor leagues
+Draft and minor leagues

 Gonzales was widely considered to be a first-round pick before the 2013 MLB draft.
 The St. Louis Cardinals selected him 19th overall.
 He signed on June 19 for $1.85 million.
-Baseball America rated him #28 in their Top 500 prospects.

 The Cardinals assigned him to the Gulf Coast League Cardinals in the rookie-level Gulf Coast League, then promoted him to the Palm Beach Cardinals of the High-A Florida State League.
-He completed 23 1/3 IP with a 2.70 ERA between the two squads.
-In addition, he allowed 18 hits and eight walks for a 1.114 walks plus hits per inning pitched ratio (WHIP) while striking out 23.
+He pitched 23 1/3 innings with a 2.70 ERA between the two teams.
+He allowed 18 hits and eight walks while striking out 23.

+2014: MLB debut

-Gonzales began the 2014 season with Palm Beach, and received a promotion to the Springfield Cardinals of the Double–A Texas League in May.
-His statistics after seven starts at Springfield included 38 2/3 IP, a 3–2 won-loss record, a 2.33 ERA.
+Gonzales began the 2014 season with Palm Beach and received a promotion to the Springfield Cardinals of the Double-A Texas League in May.
+After seven starts at Springfield, he had a 3–2 and 2.33 ERA in 38 2/3 innings pitched.
 He allowed 33 hits, two home runs, and 10 walks while striking out 46.
 He was rated the #4 prospect in the Cardinals' organization.
 The Cardinals called him up to the major leagues, and, the day before he made his MLB debut, he was named to the 2014 All-Star Futures Game at Target Field in Minneapolis, Minnesota.